-We identify and promote the adoption of urban squash’s ‘best practices’ through the sharing of information and ideas, metric-based evaluations of member programs, and targeted financial incentives.
+We identify and promote the adoption of urban squash’s ‘best practices’ through the sharing of information and ideas, metric-based evaluations of member programs, professional development, and targeted financial incentives.

-We organize staff retreats, distribute a Best Practices Handbook, conduct surveys of staff and board members of member programs, hold monthly continuing learning conference calls and manage staff committees focused on topics such as academics, college prep and support, communications and development, and squash.
+We organize staff retreats, conduct surveys of member programs, hold regularly continuing learning conference calls, and manage staff committees focused on topics such as academics, college prep and support, communications and development, and squash.

 We conduct metric-based evaluations of our member programs.
 Each year, member programs submit a report about key program information, enabling NUSEA to provide guidance to its member organizations.
 Subjects in the annual reports include board giving, high school and college placements, attrition, cost per student, squash rankings, and more.

 We provide up to two challenge grants a year to member programs to help them become stronger as organizations.
 Grants range from $10,000 to $50,000.

 We subsidize the costs of member program staff to visit other programs, so that staff can learn from one another and build professional networks.
 We also run a 10-month leadership development program for current and aspiring leaders in urban squash.